Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Barnado's Champion Children

-The store initiatives also brought another benefit.
-It opened Managers' eyes to some of the issues facing the disabled.
-One Store Manager came up with an initiative that proved that it was possible to make a big difference at negligible cost.
+The initiatives also brought another benefit.
+They opened Managers' eyes to some of the issues facing the disabled.
+One came up with an initiative that proved that it was possible to make a big difference at negligible cost.

 Spotting the difficulty that some people had in navigating the aisles of his store, he suggested that each branch should be sent a plank of wood the width of a double-buggy or a motorised scooter for the disabled.
-He suggested that fellow Managers should walk their stores with the plank outstretched to spot and tackle bottlenecks in the gangways.
+He got fellow Managers to walk their stores with the plank to spot and tackle bottlenecks in-store.

 The idea effected more of a change than the subsequent Disability Discrimination Act, because it was simple and practical.